Matioupi/trm2rinex-docker/readme.md

 - download_mono.sh script is almost copied from https://github.com/scottyhardy/docker-wine/blob/master/download_gecko_and_mono.sh
 and therefore licensed under the same MIT terms as well as the rest of this repository.

-- [Trimble convertToRinex](https://geospatial.trimble.com/trimble-rinex-converter) software is a property of Trimble compagny.
+- [Trimble convertToRinex](https://geospatial.trimble.com/trimble-rinex-converter) software is a property of Trimble company.